 Adding colorful flowers either in a bed or a planter by the front door always improves curb appeal as well.

 As you further develop your landscaping plan, consider things such as hardscape elements, a water feature, lighting and more.
 For example, would a stone path around a small pond be workable on your property?
-And how could your features really be accented during the evening if you installed an outdoor lighting system?
+If yes, check out pond ideas on a budget.
+Also check out how the features could really be accented during the evening if you installed an outdoor lighting system?

 If you really want to expand your outdoor living capabilities, would you like to eventually build a new deck or add an outdoor kitchen?
 If you had these features, how would they increase your ability to entertain outdoors?

 All of these types of elements will help enhance your outdoor living like never before.
 Improving your outdoor living space takes some thought, but with a plan in place and some help from Ryan Lawn & Tree experts, it can be easier to implement than you think.

 We would love to help you with your spring lawn transformation needs.
 Contact us today for a Free Estimate and let a RYAN lawn expert help you with your spring lawn projects!